julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 below, and there's one in
 the [Java API](https://docs.oracle.com/javase/8/docs/api/java/lang/Integer.html#toBinaryString-int-), too.

-But, to understand why this solutions works, it's important to try to create / recreate your own implementation.
+But, to understand why these solutions works, it's important to try to create / recreate your own implementation.

 **_Solution:_**